FranckCoding/FranckCoding/README.md

 # Hello everyonne ! :raising_hand_man:

 Welcome to my github profile !
-My name is Franck LÉGER and i'm student at Holberton School to become a software engineer.
+My name is Franck LÉGER and i'm Software Engineer at Holberton School.
-I'm from France, living in Amiens.
+I'm from France, living in Thonon-Les-Bains.

-For my project in Holberton School, i want to do the AR/VR specialisation.
+I help new student at Holberton School to learn the concepts see at Holberton !

-In my github, you can find the projects we do in Holberton School and my personnal projects.
+I'm currently learning C++ for a future project of video game.

 ## GitHub Stats